 Family Creative Learning is a workshop series that engages children and their parents to learn together — as designers and inventors — through the use of creative technologies.
-We designed the workshops to strengthen the social support and expertise of families with limited access to resources and experiences around computing.
+We designed the workshops to build on families' relationships and cultural backgrounds and to strengthen their social support and expertise around computing.

 As they create together, families learn how to support one another in their learning from asking questions, giving feedback, and persevering through challenges.